Bank Marketing Insights for Financial Institutions

 Financial Education as a Bank Marketing Strategy

-The vast majority of financial services marketers report that financial education is part of their marketing strategy today.
+The vast majority of financial services marketers report that digital financial education is part of their marketing strategy today.

-Marketing budgets also reflect the role of financial education in the marketing toolkit; more than half of marketers report that their institution has a dedicated budget for financial education.
+Bank marketing budgets also reflect the role of financial education in the marketing toolkit; more than half of marketers report that their institution has a dedicated budget for financial education.

-“We could have tried to develop a financial education solutions ourselves, but EVERFI lives and breathes this stuff, so letting them take care of the content let us focus on our customer’s core needs.”
+“We could have tried to develop a financial education solution ourselves, but EVERFI lives and breathes this stuff, so letting them take care of the content let us focus on our customer’s core needs.”

 Bill Bunn – Executive Vice President of Retail Banking, First Bank